Application Development - Bachelor of Applied Science

 Hours may vary based on specific program requirements.
 For the most current program information, check with an adviser by calling (425) 235-5840.

-- An earned associate degree (or 90 equivalent college-level credits) in Information Technology or related area from a regionally accredited institution.
-First consideration will be given to those with an associate degree.
+- An earned associate degree in Computer Science, Programming, or Information Technology from a regionally accredited institution.
+In some cases, students entering with 90 equivalent college-level credits may be considered for admission if they also meet the other minimum admission requirements.
+First consideration will be given to those with an associate degree in one of the three areas listed above.

-- Programming courses in Object Oriented Programming – 5 credits
+- Advanced Java or C# Programming – 5 credits

 - Completion of at least 20 credits of college-level General Education coursework with a minimum 2.0 GPA in English Composition (ENGL&101) or equivalent.